nu11p01n73R/tmux/README.md

 - `<prefix>-K` Move the top border by 5.
 - `<prefix>-h` Move the left border by 5.
 - `<prefix>-l` Move the right border by 5.

+Copying and pasting

+- `<prefix>-Esc` Enter copy mode.
+- `v`   Start selection.
+- `y` Yank selection.
+- `<prefix>-p` Paste.

+If you are using iterm2, check "Application in terminal may access clipboard" to enable copying text from tmux to osX clipboard.